mihaiep/Test_Area/Node.JS_UserFeedback_templates/readmefirst.md

 ## Templates
-* Thesw files are templates for Node.js User Feeedback Initiative
+* These files are templates for Node.js User Feeedback Initiative
+* Are used for automatically create a meeting